DhruvamSharma/OneCode21Days/README.md

 # Challenge #OneCode21Days Accepted.

+### What's new?
+* **We get a mentor.**
+* **It's easy.**
+* **We have a smaller time period.**
+* **It's Pair Coding!**

 ### Why this challenge?
 All big companies like Google, Facebook, Amazon, Paytm, BookMyShow etc, they all have one requirement in common and that is requirement for knowledge of Algorithms.
-One can learn languages and frameworks for development toshowcase in their resume but they still aks for Algorithms.
+One can learn languages and frameworks for development to showcase in their resume but they still ask for Algorithms.

-I have suffered enough due to lak of knowledge and I want to start a challenge where I choose one partner and we both code daily for 1 hour.
+I have suffered enough due to lack of knowledge and I want to start a challenge where I choose one partner and we both code daily for 1 hour.
 And then I review his code and he reviews mine (he is just a referece to my friend, it could have been a  she!).
 We add comments in each other's code as to where it could have been better.
 We also need to add a new learning each day for 21 days.

 ### Why 21 days?
-No, it does not take 21 days to break an old habbit.
-And no it does not take 100 days to break a habbit.
+No, it does not take 21 days to break an old habit.
+And no it does not take 100 days to break a habit.
 Generally it can vary the amount depending upon a person.
-But to change a habbit, following a 100 days pattern is quite difficult and eaily breaks.
-Sometimes we need to go somewhere and think to cover it up.
+But to change a habit, following a 100 days pattern is quite difficult and it easily breaks.
+Sometimes we need to go somewhere and think to cover it up later.
 And sometimes we miss it casually, thinking one day won't effect us.

 **The need is to go straight for a predecided amount of time and without a break.** So this is why I chose 21 days.
 It is easier and we can code for 1 hour.